-The Hydrogen Technical Section (H2TS) brings together technical professionals and academia who are active, or have a deep interest, in the use of hydrogen as an energy carrier.
-This new technical section aims to share knowledge, experiences, leading practice, promote industry awareness, and enhance technical competencies.
+The Hydrogen Technical Section (H2TS) brings together technical professionals and academia who are active, or have a deep interest, in the use of hydrogen as an energy carrier, and as a potential new energy source.
+This Technical Section aims to share knowledge, experiences, leading practice, promote industry awareness, and enhance technical competencies.

 We use the term “energy carrier” to denote all aspects of the hydrogen supply chain including production, transport, storage, and use.
 Ammonia and other compounds of hydrogen are also included for their potential as an energy carrier solution.
+There is also increasing interest in the "Natural" Hydrogen as an energy source.
 Hydrogen will play a part to sustainably meet our energy needs in the future, and you are invited to join our new technical section to help make it so.

 Our Deliverables include: